expo/expo/docs/pages/guides/permissions.md

 <ConfigReactNative>

-Since the Expo config's `expo.ios.infoPlist` property doesn't work in bare React Native apps, you'll need to edit **Info.plist** file manually.
-We recommend doing this directly in Xcode.
+Add and modify the permission message values in **Info.plist** file directly.
+We recommend doing this directly in Xcode for autocompletion.

 </ConfigReactNative>